-Carline Watson is the executive producer of NPR's award-winning afternoon newsmagazine All Things Considered and is responsible for the day-to-day running of the show.
+From 2015 to 2019, Watson was the executive producer of NPR's award-winning afternoon newsmagazine, All Things Considered, and was responsible for the day-to-day running of the show.

 Previously, she served as executive producer of NPR's Identity and Culture Unit and before that she was executive producer of NPR's Tell Me More.